xvmendozam-709/mealplanner/README.md

 - Barcode scanner integration for packaged foods
 - Recipe calculator that sums up ingredients
 - Meal planning feature for upcoming days
-- Integration with fitness trackers
 - Photo upload for meals
 - Sharing/collaboration features
 - Multi-language support
-- Dark mode toggle

-## Security Considerations

-- Passwords are hashed using Werkzeug's `generate_password_hash()` before storage
-- SQL injection is prevented through parameterized queries throughout the application
-- Session secret key should be changed in production (currently set to a placeholder)
-- User input is validated on both frontend (HTML5) and backend (Python)
-- Protected routes require authentication via `@login_required` decorator
-- User data isolation ensures users can only access their own meals, goals, and weight data

-## Acknowledgments

-This project was created as the final project for CS50's Introduction to Computer Science course.
-Special thanks to David J. Malan and the CS50 team for their excellent instruction and resources.

-The project demonstrates understanding of:
-- Web development with Flask (routing, templates, sessions)
-- Database design and SQL (schema design, queries, migrations)
-- User authentication and session management
-- Form validation and error handling
-- Template rendering with Jinja2
-- RESTful routing principles
-- Responsive design with Bootstrap
-- Data modeling and normalization
-- Historical data management and date manipulation

-## License

-This project is submitted as coursework for CS50 and follows Harvard's academic honesty policies.